 For those of you who have trucks in your fleet, the term ELD Mandate may be a familiar one.
 But do you know what it really means for you and your fleet?

-Beginning in December 2017, Federal Motor Carrier Safety Administration (FMCSA) Rule 395 – Hours of Service of Drivers will require drivers to report their Records of Duty Status (RODS) through an Electronic Logging Device (ELD) instead of using a paper log book.
+Beginning December 2017, Federal Motor Carrier Safety Administration (FMCSA) Rule 395 – Hours of Service of Drivers required drivers to report their Records of Duty Status (RODS) through an Electronic Logging Device (ELD) instead of using a paper log book.
 This regulatory change affects every truck fleet that should be maintaining driver logs.

 When should you comply?
 It’s understandable that companies may have been hesitant to make the investment while there was a possibility that the regulation could be changed.
 But keep in mind that most challenges to the mandate have been submitted, and so far the need for the hardware and reporting still stands.

 The more important consideration should be “can compliance be done on time?”
 Several factors make this a valid question.

 - Equipping the trucks – At an industry conference earlier this year sources acknowledged that more than a million trucks may still need to be equipped to support ELD.
 This will put significant pressure on hardware manufacturers, suppliers and installers to meet the market need by the end of year deadline.

 In addition almost all of these trucks will have to be up-fitted in the field.
 This will require scheduling the truck out of service for the installation, and if done by a mobile installer, coordinating the location as well as the time.

 - Training – A large number of fleet managers, operations supervisors and drivers will need to be educated on the mandate and on the ELD operations and requirements, including data revisions, data retention requirements and data management.